sciZer0/7/v/README.md

 The word's top universities like Stanford, Harvard, Oxford might buy earlier Bitcoin tokens as NFTs — along with their purchase of other NFTs  — to prove their status: their domination and superiority in understanding innovations.

+To Bitcoin maximalists

-To Bitcoin maximalists, this is important to keep in mind that by believing that the Bitcoin blockchain will forever be the most successful one in the crypto industry, you deny the ability of our civilization to progress, incl. progress drastically.
+This is important to keep in mind that by believing that the Bitcoin blockchain will forever be the most successful one in the crypto industry, you deny the ability of our civilization to progress, incl. progress drastically.

 Remember Nokia with its one billion customers, history for decades and the question in Forbes — CAN ANYONE CATCH THE CELL PHONE KING?